rahul-gharat/dronahq-docs/docs/reference/controls/custom-control.md

 ### Javascript Sample

-  Here is the example of Sample Custom Component using Javascript
+  Here is the example of Sample Custom Control using Javascript

   ```html
   <html>